nadegeguiglielmoni/GraphUnzip/README.md

 bwa index assembly.fasta							#index the fasta file of the assembly bwa mem assembly barcoded_reads.fastq -C > reads_aligned_on_assembly.sam	#align the barcoded reads to the assembly : the -C option is very important here, to keep the barcodes in the sam file
 ```
+N.B.
+Linked reads support is an experimental option we added on demand from some users.
+It has not been extensively tested.
+We also expect results to be poorer than what is obtained using Hi-C or long reads.

 ### Running GraphUnzip